sundarmd/sundarmd/README.md

 ## 👋 Hi there, I'm Sundar.

-This Github profile is a reflectin of my competence.
+This Github profile is a reflection of my competence.
 Feel free to get in touch if you'd like to talk about Data / AI / Software

 <a href="https://www.strava.com/athletes/137479001" target="blank"><img align="center" src="https://raw.githubusercontent.com/SundarMD/github-profile-readme-generator/master/src/images/icons/Social/Strava.png" alt="137479001" height="30" width="40" /></a>